Awesome-Prince/NekoRobot-3/README.md

 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)

-The Support group can be reached out to at [Koyūki • Support](https://telegram.dog/Koyuki_Support), where you can ask for help about [NekoRobot](https://telegram.dog/NekoXRobot), discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+The Support group can be reached out to at [BlackLover • Support](https://telegram.dog/Blacklover_Support), where you can ask for help about [NekoRobot](https://telegram.dog/NekoXRobot), discover/request new features, report bugs, and stay in the loop whenever a new update is available.

 <details>
 	<summary>Heroku Deploy</summary>